 The perfect Children’s Pastor invests SIGNIFICANT time loving, training, and mentoring adults – not kids.
-The perfect Children’s Pastor recognizes that his/her influence is limited and true impact in the Next Generation means leading an army of adult leaders who will in-turn lead groups of children.
+The perfect Children’s Pastor recognizes that his/her influence is limited and true impact on the Next Generation means leading an army of adult leaders who will in turn lead groups of children.

 BE A SKILLFUL COMMUNICATOR

 The perfect Children’s Pastor doesn’t have to be a regular communicator on one of your ministry stages (although it doesn’t hurt).
 However, the perfect Children’s Pastor should be comfortable communicating to a room full of kids, volunteers, or parents.
-The perfect Children’s Pastor sees communicating opportunities as opportunities to recruit, cast vision, and make personal connections.
-The perfect Children’s Pastor well-spoken though email, phone calls, and face-to-face conversations.
+The perfect Children’s Pastor sees communication opportunities as opportunities to recruit, cast vision, and make personal connections.
+The perfect Children’s Pastor is well-spoken through email, phone calls, and face-to-face conversations.

 BE A FOLLOWER